Context Engineering Advanced 7 min read

 • Tool sophistication matters more than raw model capability for large codebases

 For semantic search: Install Serena MCP.
 Run find_symbol on a type in your codebase.
 Compare the results and token usage to grep -r.
-If you’re touching more than 100 files, measure the difference.
+If you’re touching more than 100 files, measure the difference—the gap is significant.